Qzich/virgil/dot-net-csharp/keys-sdk/getting-started.md

-# Getting startedThe goal of Virgil .NET/C# SDK Documentation is to give a developer the knowledge and understanding required to implement
+# Getting started

-security into his application using Virgil Security ecosystem.
+The goal of Virgil .NET/C# SDK Documentation is to give a developer the knowledge and understanding required to implement security into his application using Virgil Security ecosystem.

 Virgil SDK is a communication gateway between your application and [Virgil services](link to Services docs page).